 A homemade oatmeal bath is quite easy to make and is both skin soothing and moisturizing.
 It is a great addition to your skin care routine as well as a treatment for various skin conditions.
+Oats actually provide a skin barrier to help avoid further irritated skin.

-Oatmeal Bath Soak
+DIY Oatmeal Bath Soak

 While oatmeal is of course the primary ingredient in this soak, other ingredients can have a complimentary effect.
-Soothing essential oils, baking soda or epsom salts added to a therapeutic oatmeal bath soak, increases the benefits.
+Soothing essential oils, baking soda or Epsom salts added to a therapeutic oatmeal bath soak, increases the benefits.

 Oatmeal Bath Benefits